 Guinness Storehouse – St James’s Gate, Dublin 8

-Did we mention that there are almost 800 Dublin pubs?
+Did we mention that there are almost 800 pubs in Dublin ?
 It might be difficult to even avoid them!
 That’s why this guide sends you to The Palace Bar – not to be confused with the horrible club called “The Palace” – which is said to be the oldest pub in Dublin to have kept its original form.
 It’s as authentic as it gets!

 The Palace Bar – 21 Fleet St, Dublin 2